if something here resonated ·

 what anxiety actually feels like (and when it's time to get help)

 Most people think of anxiety as worry.
 And yes, worry is part of it, but honestly, it's usually the least of it.
 Anxiety lives in your body, in your sleep, in the way you move through the world.
-Here's what it actually looks like, because I think a lot of people are living with anxiety without quite recognizing it for what it is.
+In my anxiety therapy practice in Asheville, NC, I see people who've been living with it for years without quite naming it — because it rarely looks the way they expected.

 anxiety isn't just in your head